Launching Virtual classrooms

-A visit to Westminster Abbey can be a great learning experience.
-We welcome schools, universities, community groups and youth groups from the UK and overseas, and offer lots of fun activities for families during the holidays.
+Westminster Abbey offers a wealth of great learning experiences.
+Whether you are able to visit in person or virtually, we welcome schools, universities, community groups and youth groups from the UK and overseas, and offer lots of fun activities for families during the holidays.

 A school visit is a great way to discover Westminster Abbey.
 We offer guided tours, workshops, self-led visits, outreach, and video-conferencing.
 We’ve developed these activities to cover topics on the National Curriculum from EYFS to Key Stage 5, including subjects such as RE, History, English, STEM, and the arts.

-Coming soon - free, downloadable teaching resources about Westminster Abbey.
+Looking for free, downloadable teaching resources about Westminster Abbey?
+Then, look no further.

 The Institute works with the public service institutions around Parliament Square to promote moral and spiritual values in public life.
 Its twice-yearly programmes of lectures and meetings are open to the public.Find out more